 - Query Responsiveness: Must handle typos with features like did you mean and thesaurus rules.
 Which AI can help with by taking the manual work off your team’s shoulders.

-Ensure findability with correct metadata mapping in mind
+Ensure findability with customer language in mind

-One way to optimize your content is to do keyword research into the search query your audiences use regularly.
-(You can do this with a search platform that provides analytics!
-We’ll talk more about this below.)
 Compare this list against what content you have.
 This allows you to determine whether you need to update existing content with specific keywords or create fresh content.

 Don’t forget to evaluate the metadata you’re using to describe your content.
 These not only impact how your search engine serves content.
 It also affects whether or not a visitor clicks on the results provided!